The Conciliation Assessment Report

-What happens after Tarion issues a Warranty Assessment Report?
+What happens after Tarion issues a Conciliation Assessment Report?

 If the report contains items that are covered by the warranty, your builder will have a final 30 days to resolve them with you.
 Tarion will contact you 30 days after the date of the report to confirm that all the warranted items listed in the report have been repaired or otherwise resolved by your builder.
 If any of the warranted items remain outstanding at that time, Tarion will work with you directly to resolve them.